Since 2017

 Instructions

-1. Prepare ingredients for Finnish-style trout-soup with cream.
+1. Prepare the ingredients for the Finnish-style trout soup with cream.

 Step 1